“The best wildlife photos are taken when the animal forgets you are there.” — inspired by the philosophy of wildlife photographer Frans Lanting.

-Digital camera technology has certainly evolved rapidly and remarkably over the past 25 years.
-Yet, despite all these advances, one might still question whether the fundamental rules of photography have truly changed.
+Digital camera technology has evolved rapidly over the past 25 years.
+Yet despite all these advances, the fundamental rules of photography remain timeless.

-I was very happy with my Nikon D850 — a camera I used for nearly five years.
-It brought me immense joy and taught me a great deal.
-I even believed it might have been the finest DSLR ever made.
+For nearly five years I cherished my Nikon D850 — a camera that brought me immense joy and taught me a great deal.
+At one point, I even believed it might have been the finest DSLR ever made.

-My passion for photography began with black-and-white family photos taken by my father with his analog camera.
-In the 1970s, I experimented with various models including Asahi Pentax, Canon, and Nikon — gaining hands-on experience with classics like the Nikon FM, the compact little FG, and the solid F3.
+My journey with photography began in the 1970s with black-and-white family photographs taken by my father.
+Over time I experimented with Asahi Pentax, Canon, and Nikon cameras, gaining hands-on experience with classics such as the FM, FG, and F3.
+As a young reporter, I spent countless hours in darkrooms developing my own photographs from interviews and assignments.

-Today, my focus is on understanding and documenting the natural world through photography.
-The patience needed to capture birds in their natural habitat has taught me profound lessons in observation and perseverance — both as a photographer and as a human being.
+Today my focus is documenting the natural world.
+Photographing birds in their habitats has taught me patience, observation, and humility — not only as a photographer, but also as a human being.

 © All rights reserved – RIDVAN ERTUG